 FAQs related to Rotate Linked list

-1. Can a linked list be circular?
+1. What does rotating a linked list mean?